Bicycling for Transportation at UofL

 Learn to fix your own bike with these handy instructional videos!

 The Sustainability Council offers free bike tune-ups and training at campus events.

 My bike is beat up

 - Learning to keep your bike running smooth is easier than you might imagine.
-Check out these great instructional videos for Kentucky riders! kyGREENtv also offers short videos on How to Check Your Bike Before You Ride - Part I (bearings) and Part II (all else).
+Check out these great instructional videos for Kentucky riders and these short videos on How to Check Your Bike Before You Ride - Part I (bearings) and Part II (all else).

-- Five Bike Fix-It Stations with basic tools and a pump are available around campus 24/7 (at Humanities, SAC/Red Barn Plaza, SAC Floyd St. entrance, University Tower Apartments, and HSC Kornhauser plaza)!
+- Six Bike Fix-It Stations with basic tools and a pump have been installed on campus (at Humanities, SAC/Red Barn Plaza, SAC Floyd St. entrance, University Tower Apartments and downtown at HSC Kornhauser plaza, and inside the parking garage at the J.D.
+Nichols Campus (Jefferson & Preston street)!
 For help with repairs, scan the QR code on the Fixit to view detailed instructions, or download the Bike Repair App for iPhone.